 The Commodore Ballroom

-Driving down Thorndike Street in Lowell you couldn’t miss the rooftop sign “COMMODORE- DANCING” not to mention the huge stairway leading up to the front door or the triangular marquis overhead.
-And as a matter of fact not many musicians or live music lovers did miss the place throughout its heyday in the 60’s, 70’s, and early 80’s.
-The music scene in Lowell was very vibrant during those decades and was primed for a club that could showcase national as well as local acts and with a sprawling dance floor to boot-enter the Commodore Ballroom.
+Driving down Thorndike Street in Lowell, you couldn’t miss the rooftop sign – “COMMODORE – DANCING” – not to mention the huge stairway leading up to the front door or the triangular marquis overhead.
+And not many musicians or live-music lovers missed the place during ‘60s, ‘70s and early ‘80s heyday, when the music scene in Lowell was vibrant and totally primed for a club that could showcase national and local talent with a sprawling dance floor to boot.
+Enter the Commodore Ballroom.

 (by Mark Turner)